thenewvu/atom-all-times-you-know/README.md

 A simple package that just changes the Atom's background but in a too awesome way.

+**If you love this package, please star my repo on Github, I have some reasons to really need this.
+Thank you.**

 ![Atom - All Times You Know](https://giant.gfycat.com/FemaleDifficultAlbertosaurus.gif)

 * Background images that matches your own type.